 The Hua Zang Si Buddhist Temple is a hidden gem in San Francisco's Mission District.
 The building that houses this temple was built in the early 1900s as a Lutheran Church.
 This temple officially opened in 2004 and houses several wonderful statues and religious relics.

 Some of the most noteworthy include the large statue of Shakyamuni Buddha (on the first floor in the main area) and a 21-foot-tall statue of Amitabha on the second floor of the temple.

 Address: 3134 22nd Street in the Mission District

 Hours: 11am to 5pm on Monday - Saturday; 10am to 5pm on Sunday

 Another one of my favorite hidden gems in San Francisco is the mosaic staircase at 16th Avenue and Moraga.
 The stairs were tiled by the local community as part of a neighborhood project.
-There are 163 steps and the pieces on each one create a beautiful piece of art.
-It's quite a ways off the beaten path, but worth a visit if you get the chance.
+There are 163 steps and the pieces on each one creates a beautiful piece of art.
+It's quite a way off the beaten path, but worth a visit if you get the chance.